-- 42. The departmental evaluation(s) and the tenure subcommittee report will be added to the file by 5 p.m. on October 15, and a copy of the latter will be given to the candidate by the Provost's office on the first working day thereafter.
-The candidate will then have seven calendar days to read and respond to both reports.
+- 42. The tenure subcommittee report will be added to the file by 5 p.m. on October 15, and a copy will be given to the candidate by the Provost's office on the first working day thereafter.
+The candidate's signature on the report indicates simply that the candidate has read the report; signing does not imply agreement.
+The candidate will then have seven calendar days to read and respond to the report.
 That response will be included in the candidate's file when submitted.
-Only the President may, at his or her discretion, consider additional information regarding the candidate after October 15. - 43.
+Only the President may, at the President's own discretion, consider additional information regarding the candidate after October 15. - 43.
 The Provost will arrange for the Faculty Review Committee to review all of the materials submitted and accumulated (Paragraphs 37 through 42 above).
 At the conclusion of the discussion of each candidate, a preliminary poll on whether the candidate should be recommended for tenure will be taken.
 After each candidate has been considered and all preliminary polls have been completed, the Faculty Review Committee will vote officially on whether to recommend tenure for each candidate.
 Members of this Committee who are in the same department as a candidate for tenure may neither participate in the discussion nor vote on the Committee's recommendations.
 The Secretary of the Committee will count the vote, the Provost will record the vote, and it will constitute the Committee's recommendation to the President.
 After receiving the recommendations of the Faculty Review Committee and the Provost and after reviewing the files, the President will meet with the Faculty Review Committee and the Provost for a discussion of the candidates' qualifications and the reasoning behind the recommendations.
-The Provost will submit independently his/her own recommendation to the President.
+The Provost will submit an independent recommendation to the President.
 The general substance of the deliberations, but not the exact vote, will be shared separately with the candidate and the appropriate department chairperson by the Provost and the Chairperson of the Faculty Review Committee.
 The Faculty Review Committee will prepare a set of Discussion Points summarizing the committee's deliberations, and this will be placed in the file.
-At his or her discretion, the Provost may add a separate memorandum to the file reflecting on these Discussion Points.
+At the Provost's own discretion, the Provost may add a separate memorandum to the file reflecting on these Discussion Points.
 The candidate will receive a copy of the Discussion Points and, if applicable, the Provost's memorandum.
-The Department Chairperson will also receive copies of these documents for inclusion in the candidate's departmental file.

-44. The President will review the materials and decide whether the candidate will be recommended to the Board for tenure.
+The Department Chairperson will also receive copies of these documents for inclusion in the candidate's departmental file. - 44.
+The President will review the materials and decide whether the candidate will be recommended to the Board for tenure.
 The decision of the President is final and binding.
-By December 15 of the seventh year of service the President will notify the candidate by letter about his/her decision.
+By December 15 of the seventh year of service the President will notify the candidate by letter about the final decision.
 A negative decision will result in a terminal one-year appointment.
 In the event that the President's decision differs from the Faculty Review Committee's recommendation, the reason for the decision will be shared with the Committee orally and in confidence.